What I Learned Recovering From Androgen Deprivation Therapy

 The medical oncologist used the word “cured” in notes from an appointment I had with her.
 “Cured” in terms of prostate cancer is not totally reassuring for me, but I'll go with that in planning and living life from this point.
-(With that said, it's important to know that prostate cancer can come back, so some people choose not to use the word "cure").
+(It's important to know that prostate cancer can recur, so some people choose not to use the word "cure").

 Looking at my overall health

-I wish now that I'd had enough knowledge and insight to do a complete baseline of my physical health before beginning treatment for prostate cancer.
-Considering the effects treatments for prostate cancer can have on our sexual health, that for me would include:
+I wish now that I'd had enough knowledge and insight to do a complete baseline of my physical health before beginning hormone therapy and other treatment for prostate cancer.
+Considering the effects treatments can have on our sexual health, that for me would include evaluating:

 My journey began when my urologist discovered nodules on my prostate during a digital rectal exam (DRE).
 Despite a PSA of only 3.1, a biopsy showed Stage 2b prostate cancer.
-I opted for 28 sessions of intensity modulated radiation therapy (IMRT; beam radiation therapy done on a Varian Truebeam) and 6 months of hormone treatments (androgen deprivation therapy, or ADT) with Lupron depot.
+I opted for 28 sessions of intensity modulated radiation therapy (IMRT; beam radiation therapy done on a Varian Truebeam).
+Plus 6 months of hormone therapy treatments (androgen deprivation therapy, or ADT) with Lupron depot.

 When I was on ADT and had no testosterone to drive libido, I put myself on a program of remaining sexually active.
 I felt this was important to reduce the chance of penile atrophy and erectile dysfunction.
 After a while, having sex while castrate became almost a norm.